fwong03/celery/docs/getting-started/next-steps.rst

 Optimization
 ============

-The default configuration isn't optimized for throughput by default, it tries to walk the middle way between many short tasks and fewer long tasks, a compromise between throughput and fair scheduling.
+The default configuration isn't optimized for throughput by default.
+It tries to walk the middle way between many short tasks and fewer long tasks, a compromise between throughput and fair scheduling.

-If you have strict fair scheduling requirements, or want to optimize for throughput then you should read the :ref:`Optimizing Guide
+If you have strict fair scheduling requirements, or want to optimize for throughput, then you should read the :ref:`Optimizing Guide
 <guide-optimizing>`.

 If you're using RabbitMQ then you can install the :pypi:`librabbitmq`